 If You're Often Angry Or Irritable, You May Be Depressed

-When registered nurse Ebony Monroe of Houston went through a period of being quick to anger about every little thing recently, she didn't realize what it might mean for her health.
+Registered nurse Ebony Monroe of Houston recently went through a period of being quick to anger about every little thing.
+She didn't realize then what it might mean for her health.

 "If you had told me in the beginning that my irritability was related to depression, I would probably be livid," Monroe says with a laugh.
 "I did not think irritability aligned with depression."

-And she's not alone.
+She's not alone.
 Many people — including physicians — associate depression with feelings of hopelessness, sadness and a lack of motivation or concentration, but not anger.
 Some researchers say that's a problem, given that there appears to be a strong link between irritability and depression.

 If you pick up what is often called the "bible of psychiatry," the Diagnostic and Statistical Manual of Mental Disorders, you'll find that the list of core symptoms for major depression doesn't include anger.